The Laboratoire des Matériaux Avancés (LMA) is a National Research Plateforme of Institut de Physique

 des 2 Infinis de Lyon (IP2I).
 It is part of l'IN2P3-CNRS (Institut national de physique nucléaire et de physique des particules).

-The laboratory is specialized in the study, the realization (several
+The laboratory is specialized in the study, the medeliation, the realization (several

 deposition systems) and the characterization (optical and mechanical

-means) of thin films realized by several under vacuum deposition processes (CVD, PVD).
-These layers are
+means) of thin films realized by several under vacuum deposition processes (PVD).
+These thin films are

 used for optical applications (low-loss mirrors for gyrolaser or interferometers, antireflective coatings,